CNMSwarmTeam/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

 EDITED BY:  Jeff Schlindwein

 - Commented and Re-Commented Code
-  + Most variables, functions, and timers have all be revisited with comments
+  + Most variables, functions, and timers have all been revisited with comments
     - Lines 190 - 356
   + ALL Functions Have Been Organized an Labeled Appropriately
     - Lines 1080 - 2113